provejs/provejs-handlebars/README.md

 - formats (**array**|**function**|**boolean**): optional param value types.
 If formats is undefined then any param is accepted.
 If it is a function you can validate the param value for fitness.
 Array values include: ['string', 'number', 'variable', 'subexpression'].
 A bool value of false will always fail linting and a bool value of true will always pass linting.
 When a formats is a function the function arguments are: postionalParams, namedParams, helperLocation.
 - required (**boolean**|**number**): required indicator of if the number of params that are required.
 - message (**string**): custom linter message.
+- severity (**string**): optional severity of the linting error.
+Either 'error' or 'warning'.
+Defaults to 'error'.

 ## Example: one or more positional params
 ```hbs